-- It burns in air to form only water as waste product and if hydrogen could be made on sufficient scale from other than fossil fuels then there might be a possibility of a hydrogen economy.
+- It burns in the air to form only water as a waste product and if hydrogen could be made on a sufficient scale other than fossil fuels then there might be a possibility of a hydrogen economy.

 - Hydrogen is being used as a protective atmosphere for making flat glass sheets.

 - Hydrogen was used in many of NASA’s rockets, including the second and third stages of the Apollo Program’s Saturn V and the Space Shuttle main engines, are powered by burning liquid hydrogen with pure oxygen.

 - Hydrogen was used in creating Zeppelin, the first trusted mode of air travel invented by German count Ferdinand von Zeppelin.
 By the year 1914, more than 35,000 passengers became part of the air journey and during World War 1, hydrogen-lifted airships were deployed as bombers and observation platforms.
 But, it was banned as a source of airships after the explosion of the zeppelin Hindenburg.
 Hydrogen is still used, in preference to non-flammable but more expensive helium, as a lifting gas for weather balloons.